$P$-strict promotion and $Q$-partition rowmotion: the graded case: Background and general results

-Due to the strictly increasing condition on layers, a generic $R:P \rightarrow \mathcal{P}(\mathbb{Z})$ may fail to be consistent.
-This occurs when a set $R(p)$ contains a label that can not be attained on the $p$th fiber by any $P$-strict labeling.

-We denote the consistent restriction function induced by (either global or local) upper and lower bounds as $R_{\alpha}^{\beta}$, where $\alpha,\beta: P \rightarrow \mathbb{Z}$.
 In the case of a global upper bound $q$, our restriction function will be $R^q_1$, that is, we take $\alpha$ to be the constant function $1$ and $\beta$ to be the constant function $q$.
 Since a lower bound of $1$ is used frequently, we suppress the subscript $1$; that is, if no subscript appears, we take it to be $1$.

 \begin{example} The objects on the left half of Figure~\ref{fig:PrankedGlobalq} are elements of $\mathcal{L}_{P \times [4]}(R^6)$, where $P$ is the X-shaped poset shown in the center.
 The labels on each of the four layers are strictly increasing (from $1$ up to the global maximum $q = 6$) and are connected by solid lines, while the labels along each of the five fibers are weakly increasing and connected by dotted lines. \end{example}